tratteo/nuxt_template/content/articles/why-you-should-eat-good.md

 ### The 80/20 Rule (Your Sanity's Best Friend)
 Aim for whole foods 80% of the time, and don't stress about the other 20%.
 Life is meant to be lived, and sometimes that includes birthday cake or pizza with friends.
 The goal is progress, not perfection.

+::note{}
-::alert{type="info" title="Permission Slip" description="You are hereby granted permission to eat foods you enjoy without guilt.
+You are hereby granted permission to eat foods you enjoy without guilt.
 The stress from guilt might be worse for you than the occasional cookie.
-Mind = blown! 🍪"}
+Mind = blown! 🍪
 ::

 ### Meal Prep Like a Boss